Poisson quasi-Nijenhuis deformations of the canonical PN structure: Deformations of PN manifolds

 and that this Lie bracket can be uniquely extended to all forms on $\M$ in such a way that, if $\eta$ is a $q$-form and $\eta'$ is a $q'$-form, then $[\eta,\eta']_\pi$ is a $(q+q'-1)$-form and \begin{itemize} \item[(K1)] $[\eta,\eta']_\pi=-(-1)^{(q-1)(q'-1)}[\eta',\eta]_\pi$; \item[(K2)] $[\alpha,f]_\pi=i_{\pi^\sharp\alpha}\,\d f=\langle \d f,\pi^\sharp\alpha\rangle$ for all $f\in C^\infty(\M)$ and for all 1-forms $\alpha$; \item[(K3)] $[\eta,\cdot]_\pi$ is a derivation of degree $q-1$ of the wedge product, that is, for any differential form $\eta''$,

 \end{itemize} This extension is a {\it graded\/} Lie bracket, in the sense that (besides (K1)) the graded Jacobi identity holds:

 where $q_i$ is the degree of $\eta_i$.
 It is sometimes called the Koszul bracket --- see, e.g., \cite{FiorenzaManetti2012} and references therein.
 We warn the reader that the Koszul bracket we used in \cite{FMOP2020} is the opposite of the one used here, since a minus sign in (K2) was inserted.
+For future reference, we remark that (K2) holds for any differential form $\eta$ and for all $f\in C^\infty(\M)$.
+More precisely,

+Indeed, $[f,\cdot]_\pi$ and $i_{\pi^\sharp \d f}$ coincide on 0-forms (they both vanish) and on 1-forms (thanks to (K1) and (K2)), and they are derivations of degree $-1$ with respect to the wedge product.

 It was proved in \cite{YKS96} that the compatibility conditions (\ref{N-P-compatible}) between a Poisson tensor $\pi$ and a tensor field $N:T\M\to T\M$ hold if and only if $\d_N$ is a derivation of $[\cdot,\cdot]_\pi$, that is,